HavenDV/H.Utilities/README.md

 var bitmap = await Screenshoter.ShotAsync();

+// Rectangle in physical screen coordinates(Without DPI).
+// The transmitted coordinates will select the first screen of three HD monitors,
-// Rectangle in physical screen coordinates(Without DPI). var bitmap = Screenshoter.Shot(Rectangle.FromLTRB(-1920, 0, 0, 1080));
+// where the second is specified as primary. var bitmap = Screenshoter.Shot(Rectangle.FromLTRB(-1920, 0, 0, 1080));
 ```